Updated 25 June 2026 · 67 new leads in the last 30 days

 Single Storey Rear Extension

-Application for lawful development certificate for a single storey rear extension.
+Application for lawful development certificate for a 4m deep rear single storey extension.

 Clacton-on-Sea